ConfusionMatrixDisplay#

 Normalizes confusion matrix over the true (rows), predicted (columns) conditions or all the population.
 If None, the confusion matrix will not be normalized.

-- threshold_valuefloat or None, default=None
+- threshold_valuefloat or âdefaultâ, default=âdefaultâ

-predict_probaresponse method, 0 fordecision_functionresponse method).- subplot_by: Literal[âsplitâ, âestimatorâ, âautoâ] | None = âautoâ,
+"default", plots at the default threshold (0.5 forpredict_probaresponse method, 0 fordecision_functionresponse method).
+If a float, plots at the closest available threshold.- subplot_by: Literal[âsplitâ, âestimatorâ, âautoâ] | None = âautoâ,

 The variable to use for subplotting.
 If None, the confusion matrix will not be subplotted.
 If âautoâ, the variable will be automatically determined based on the report type.